scottgal/mostlylucid.nugetpackages/Mostlylucid.BotDetection/docs/learning-and-reputation.md

 }
 ```

-## Integration with ONNX Feature Extraction
+## Integration with Heuristic Feature Extraction

-The Weight Store integrates with the ONNX feature extractor to provide learned weights as input features:
+The Weight Store integrates with the Heuristic detector to provide learned weights as input features:

 ```
 Request → Detectors → Evidence → Feature Extractor
                                        ↓
                               Weight Store Lookup
                                        ↓
-                              64-feature vector
+                              Feature vector with learned weights
                                        ↓
-                                 ONNX Model
+                               Heuristic Model
 ```

-The feature extractor pulls top contribution weights (sorted by impact) into the feature vector, allowing the ML model to incorporate learned patterns.
+The feature extractor pulls top contribution weights (sorted by impact) into the feature vector, allowing the Heuristic model to incorporate learned patterns.

 ## Monitoring the Learning System